programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 ## Combining Tesseract’s layout recognition and Google Vision’s character recognition

 Combining the two tools is not as straightforward as it should be since Google Vision, unfortunately, does not allow the user to set a detection area using coordinates before the OCR process takes place.
 However, there are still (at least) two ways to go about it.

-The first is to create a new PDF file where text regions are re-arranged vertically so that Google Vision's inability to detect complex layouts is no longer a problem.
-The advantage of that method is that we can still use the "full-text annotation" from the JSON response file.
-The second is to use the coordinates of the text blocks detected by Tesseract to select the corresponding words detected by Google Vision.
+* The first is to create a new PDF file where text regions are re-arranged vertically so that Google Vision's inability to detect complex layouts is no longer a problem.
+With this method, we can still use the "full-text annotation" from the JSON response file.
+* The second method is to use the coordinates of the text blocks detected by Tesseract to select the corresponding words detected by Google Vision.
 In this case, we have to re-create the text, character by character, instead of using the "full-text annotation".

 ### First combined method

+The first combined methods converts a document into a list of images (i.e. each page becomes an image).
+For each new image, the Tesseract API is used to identify text regions.
+These text regions are then cut, padded and arranged vertically into a new image.
+For instance, a page featuring two columns will become an image where the two columns are stacked on top of each other.
+The new image will therefore be roughly twice as narrow and twice as tall as the original one.
+The new images are appended and transformed back into one PDF.
+This PDF is then processed with the `vision_method` function defined above.

 To create these new PDFs sequenced by regions, three new packages are needed.
 First, [pdf2image](https://pypi.org/project/pdf2image/) converts PDFs to PIL image objects.
 Second, [tesserocr](https://pypi.org/project/tesserocr/) provides the coordinates of the different text regions.
 Third, [pillow](https://pypi.org/project/Pillow/) helps us rebuild images for each page according to the coordinates provided by tesserocr.
 Using [conda](https://docs.conda.io/projects/conda/en/latest/) is the simplest way to install the packages.